 This year will include clinical placements in older people and intellectual disability services alongside teaching in these areas.
 In the last two years I have completed four core placements:

 - Children's Psychological Medicine at the John Radcliffe Hospital, Oxford

-I am in the early stages of my doctoral research which is using task analysis to develop a model of rupture resolution using a relational mindfulness protocol, supervised by Dr James Macdonald.
-Additionally, I am involved in ongoing research in patient safety with services in London.
+I am currently working on my doctoral research, using task analysis to develop a model of rupture resolution using a relational mindfulness protocol, supervised by Dr James Macdonald.

-My experience prior to training has been varied with my two most recent posts being assistant psychologist roles in a complex needs service and a psychosexual therapy service.
-I have also worked in several research related roles, as a research therapist for two studies looking at cognitive behavioural therapy (CBT) for health anxiety and unexplained chest pain, and as a project manager for both a programme of patient safety initiatives and a service improvement project aiming to improve assessment and intervention for physical health in adult mental health inpatient services.
+My experience prior to training was varied, my two most recent posts were assistant psychologist roles in a complex needs service and a psychosexual therapy service.
+I also worked in several research related roles, as a research therapist for two studies looking at cognitive behavioural therapy (CBT) for health anxiety and unexplained chest pain, and as a project manager for both a programme of patient safety initiatives and a service improvement project aiming to improve assessment and intervention for physical health in adult mental health inpatient services.

 PUBLICATIONS and Presentations

 Tyrer, P., Salkovskis, P., Tyrer, H., Wang, D., Crawford, M. J., Dupont, S., ... & Bhogal, S. (2017).
 Cognitive–behaviour therapy for health anxiety in medical patients (CHAMP): a randomised controlled trial with outcomes to 5 years.
 Health Technology Assessment, 21(50), 1-58.

 Green, S. A., Evans, L., Matthews, R., Jayacodi, S., Trite, J., Manickam, A., ... & Tiplady, B. (2016).
 Service user engagement in quality improvement: applying the national involvement standards.
 The Journal of Mental Health Training, Education and Practice, 11(5), 279-285.